The World Atlas of Tattoo | By Anna Felicity Friedman

 Humanity must embrace the physics of unified fields and learn to control gravitational fields in order to free itself from the necessity of living on

-Goddesses and Gladiators | Group exhibition with the participation of Yasmin Bergner
+Goddesses and Gladiators | Group exhibition with Yasmine Bergner

 Six young artists use images and materials from contemporary popular culture

 What’s Up with Men?
-The Mother’s Wound as the Missing Link in Understanding Misogyny | Bethany Webster | From English: Yasmin Bergner
+The Mother’s Wound as the Missing Link in Understanding Misogyny | Bethany Webster

 Amid a brave surge of women coming forward with accounts of sexual harassment across industries, many of us, both women and men, are beginning to

-The Murder of the Philosopher Hypatia and the History of Misogyny | By Yasmin Bergner
+The Murder of the Philosopher Hypatia and the History of Misogyny | By Yasmine Bergner

 In the spring of 415 AD, a pagan noblewoman emerged from the lecture hall attached to the Great Library of Alexandria and called for her

-Mark of Shame and Symbol of Protection By Yasmine Bergner
+Mark of Shame & Symbol of Protection | Article By Yasmine Bergner

 Currently, a fascinating exhibition is being displayed at Ben-Gurion University of the Negev, curated by Haim Maor (curator of the university galleries) in collaboration with

-Ancient Future | The Great Initiation Journey | Article by Yasmin Bergner
+Ancient Future | The Great Initiation Journey | Article by Yasmine Bergner

 The myth relating to the powers of creation has always been an inseparable part of our lives.
 The trinity of myth-ritual-sacred, which recurs frequently in

-Rebooting the Swastika | Article by Yasmin Bergner
+Rebooting the Swastika | Article by Yasmine Bergner

 The deep wounds left by the Holocaust and World War II have cemented the swastika in our consciousness as an image that symbolizes satanic evil,

-Physical ownership of the symbol | Article by Yasmin Bergner
+Body Reclamation of the Symbol | Article by Yasmine Bergner

 Until not long ago, the art world ignored the field of tattooing, excluding it and labeling it as primitive and inferior, but in recent years